librarianrafia/cv/index.md

 - MSI (Master of Science in Information).
   - Specialization in Library and Information Services (LIS).
   - University Library Associate: Graduate Library Public Services Associate.
+    - This appointment came with a scholarship for the School of Information at the University of Michigan, Ann Arbor.
   <!--- Courses included: Information Architecture; Grantwriting; Outcome-Based Evaluation; and Understanding Records and Archives --->

 `2006` __University of Minnesota (Minneapolis, MN.)__